Aviation Events Calendar

 NAFI Program: (for NAFI Members) SPECIAL INTEREST GROUP Webinars - To register for one or more of these SIGs, visit NAFI Special Interest Group Registrations.

-- Rotorcraft Instructor - Thursday, December 1, 7 p.m.
+- Rotorcraft Instructors - Thursday, April 6th, 7 p.m.
+(Join Information/iCal)

 Each SIG offers a member-only, online discussion forum to continue or join the conversation.
 To participate, click here and login to your member-only account, select "Community Forum" from the menu bar, and subscribe.

 29. "Spring 2023 Pilot Proficiency Ideas and WINGS" - Topic: Alternative Pilot Proficiency Ideas and WINGS, Drone Ops Update, and Spring Brushing off the Rust Planning.On Wednesday, March 29, 2023 at 19:00 Pacific Daylight Time (20:00 MDT; 21:00 CDT; 22:00 EDT; 16:00 HST; 18:00 AKDT; 19:00 Arizona; Thursday, March 30, 2023 02:00 GMT) -

 Our 'Spring 2023 Pilot Proficiency Ideas and WINGS' Program is a mixed bag of ideas for pilots to remain proficient, competent, confident and safe in flight.
 Utilizing the WINGS Program for an efficient approach to proficiency will be stressed.
 Options of adding additional aircraft ratings will be explored by George Michelogiannakis.

 Drone Pro, Werner von Stein, will discuss UAS Operations, including an update on AC 91-57C & 48 USC 44809, exceptions and requirements for registering recreational unmanned aircraft.